sayedhfatimi/the-contemplative-path-posts/2025-08-11-three-vessels-for-a-working-life/post.md

 ## Final Guidance

-You don’t need a big lump sum to start.
+You don't need a big lump sum to start.
 Even £10–£50 a month builds up when you invest consistently.
 Think of it like planting seeds — the earlier you start, the more time they have to grow.

 Your goal is not to chase quick riches.
-It’s to slowly and steadily build a portfolio that will serve you years from now.
+It's to slowly and steadily build a portfolio that will serve you years from now.
 By understanding each vessel — and avoiding its trap — you give yourself a far better chance of reaching your destination, no matter how small your starting point.

 ## The Closing Image